C++ Core Guidelines: Non-Rules and Myths

 }

-The result of such a system architecture including the non-functional channel (exceptions) is, that you can test the sub-system in isolation, that you can test the integration of the sub-system into the application, and that you can test the system (application).
+The result of such a system architecture including the non-functional channel (exceptions) is that you can test the sub-system in isolation, you can test the integration of the sub-system into the application, and you can test the system (application).

-The last myth for today is quite easy to spot.
+The last myth for today is relatively easy to spot.

 NR.4: Don’t: Place each class declaration in its own source file

-The correct way to structure your code is not to use files; the correct way is to use namespaces.
-Using a file for each class declarations result in many files and can make your program, therefore, harder to manage and slower to compile.
+The correct way to structure your code is not to use files but to use namespaces.
+Using a file for each class declaration results in many files, making your program more complicated to manage and slower to compile.

 What's next?